trguduru/credit_card_fraud_detection/README.md

 #### Neural Networks
 Applying deep neural network *Dense* models along with cross-validation could also improve the accuracy.

-Evaluated deep learning models with and without hyper parameter tuning and here are some of the plots and results of them.
+Evaluated deep learning models with and without hyperparameter tuning and here are some of the plots and results of them.

 ![](images/neral_net_basic_epochs_perf.png)